gwalkey/SSAS_DW_Logins/Project_Code/2_On_Each_Monitored_Server/readme.md

 <h2>Add the SQL Agent Job</h2>

-* The Job Resets the XE Seesion at 0001 daily by dropping and changing the file target's daily name<br>
+* The Job resets the XE Session at 0001 daily by dropping and renaming the file target<br>
 * The XE Session never has to stop running